oqurum/TheReader/README.md

 My intention will be to make it [Plex](https://plex.tv) for Books.

-Todo:
- - REDO SCSS and move into common git repo to share with reader
- - and more in TODO comments throughout the code
+TODO's in comments throughout the code

 # Running/Building